 Content debt stays off the quarterly plan.
 It stays off headcount.
 It shows up as ad hoc requests, late-night fixes before a sales call, and the slow realization that a third of the claims in your oldest posts contain numbers you would not put in a slide deck today.

-Eighty percent of SaaS blog posts contain data claims.
-The average post carries 6.7 of them.
-After 24 months, more than a third are at medium or high staleness risk.
+80% of SaaS blog posts contain data claims.
+The average post carries 7.2 of them at the v3.1+ scale.
+After 24 months, 8.9% are verified stale.
 Multiply that across a blog of any size and the liability is already running.
+Add the 4.7% dead-source rate and the 27.7% of claims with no traceable source, and a meaningful chunk of every refresh you ship is pointing readers at links that 404 or sources that don't exist.

 Page-level refreshes leave it untouched.
-The claims need claim-level detection, and that requires content maintenance infrastructure built around the unit that ages: the individual claim.
+The claims need claim-level detection, and that requires living content infrastructure built around the unit that ages: the individual claim.

 That is what living content changes.
 Maintenance targets the claim.